Graduate Certificate Programs

 - MGT 6740: Business Plan II: Marketing and Financial Planning

-The graduate Certificate in Leadership Studies equips you with the knowledge, skills, experiences, attitudes, perspectives, and tools necessary to understand the broad-based concepts associated with leadership in a variety of individual, organizational, and community settings in an ever-changing, pluralistic, global society.
+The Strategic Leadership Studies equips you with the knowledge, skills, experiences, attitudes, perspectives, and tools necessary to understand the broad-based concepts associated with leadership in a variety of individual, organizational, and community settings in an ever-changing, pluralistic, global society.

-Course offerings are specific to graduate-level MBA courses.
-The graduate certificate in leadership program is completed within six to nine months on the basis of completing five courses (15 total credit hours), offered in a seven-week, accelerated format.
+Course offerings are specific to graduate level MBA courses.
+The certificate can be completed within six to nine months on the basis of completing five courses (15 total credit hours), offered in a seven-week, accelerated format.

 - MSL 6625: Organizational Psychology and Behavior